Diversity, Equity & Inclusion

 Diversity = the differences across race, ethnicity, national origin, gender, sexual orientation, age, (dis)ability, religion, political view, education, socio-economic background, veteran status.

-Inclusion = the practice involving people from all backgrounds and making them feel welcomed and respected.
+Inclusion = the practice involving PAs and Veteran patients from all backgrounds and making them feel welcomed and respected.

 Think Culture (HHS.gov): free AAPA category 1 CMEs, offered by the Office of Minority Health and U.S. Department of Health and Human Services and to help health care professionals with cultural competence in health care.
 It will also promote self-awareness about attitudes, beliefs, biases, and behaviors that may influence clinical care.